Theatre of Living Arts: Facility

-In addition to its various incarnations through the twentieth century, the building housing the TLA has also undergone transformations.
-After the New Palace Theatre became The Theatre of the Living Arts in 1959, in 1965 it underwent renovations designed by one of its founders, Philadelphia modernist architect Frank Weise.
-At that time the theatre expanded to the next door property, expanding the venue.
+The building underwent significant renovations in 1964 at a cost of $60,000 before opening as The Theatre of the Living Arts.
+Philadelphia modernist architect Frank Weise supported the project and donated design work for a thrust stage, which required the removal of 169 seats.
+At that time the theater expanded into a neighboring storefront for lobby space, and into another building in the rear.

-The venue was later renovated in 2006 when Live Nation purchased it, and it became The Fillmore.
+The venue was again renovated in 16 days in 1987, getting new carpeting, paint, and chandeliers, and in 2006 when Live Nation purchased it, and it became The Fillmore.
 The company updated the theatre with hardwood floors and three large chandeliers.
 The venue is known for its memorabilia hanging on the dark red walls inside it.

 Culture

 South Street's reputation for entertainment extends to the turn of the twentieth century.
 However, in 1950 there was a major decline in real-estate value due to the proposal of a crosstown expressway that would have wiped out South Street.
 The Theatre of the Living Arts founding helped re-establish the street's entertainment culture and ushered in a revival of the street.
 It was a success during this time period selling over 250,000 tickets between 1964 and 1969.
 The TLA set the stage for the bohemian counterculture that flocked to this street along with other consumer and artistic venues.
 The street had a major rise in galleries and cafes that surrounded the TLA, and has become a center for alternative counterculture.